hackforla/writeforall/doc/decisions/0002-name-change-equity-language.md

 ## Decision

-Change name to writeforeveryone from gender-equity
+Change name to writeforall from gender-equity

 ## Consequences